PriorDrive: Enhancing Online HD Mapping with Unified Vector Priors: Proposed Method: PriorDrive

 \subsection{Pre-training UVE: Position Modeling}

-Due to the limited inference ability of online mapping model, there are errors in historical prediction maps.
-So we used position modeling to pre-train UVE to improve its encoding and noise reduction capabilities. specifically, there are two methods: random noise and masking (see Figure \ref{fig:pretrain}).

-\paragraph{Noise \& Mask Generator.} The noise is primarily categorized into segment-level and point-level.
+Due to the limited inference ability of online mapping models, there are errors in historical prediction maps.
+So we used position modeling to pre-train UVE to improve its encoding and noise reduction capabilities.
+Specifically, there are two methods: random noise and masking (see \Cref{fig:pretrain}). \paragraph{Noise \& Mask Generator.} The noise is primarily categorized into segment-level and point-level.
 In point-level noise, random noise is added to $5\%$ of the vector points across the entire map.
 For segment-level noise, random noise is added to all vector points within a sub-vector segment, after randomly selecting $10\%$ of the map elements.
-Using $M_{org}$ to represent the original map elements (with the same data structure as $M_{prior}$), the process of adding Gaussian noise can be represented by the following formula:

-where $\epsilon \sim \mathcal{N}(0, 1)$ is a random noise, which is only added to the horizontal and vertical coordinates of each point.
+Using $M_{org}$ to represent the original map elements (with the same data structure as $M$), the process of adding Gaussian noise can be represented by the following formula: { } where $\epsilon \sim \mathcal{N}(0, 1)$ is a random noise, which is only added to the horizontal and vertical coordinates of each point.

-Similar to adding noise to the points, the selection of points for adding the mask is also divided into point-level and segment-level.
-After selecting the points to add the mask, the coordinates of these points will be masked as $-1$.

-\paragraph{Loss Function.} We feed the vector map to UVE encoding after passing through the noise mask generator, then decode the coordinates of all vector points using MLP, and calculate mean euclide distance from real coordinates as supervision:
+Similar to adding noise, the selection of points for adding the mask is also divided into point-level and segment-level.
+After selecting the points to add the mask, the coordinates of these points will be masked as $-1$. { } \paragraph{Loss Function.} We feed vector map to UVE encoding after passing through the noise mask generator, then decode the coordinates of all points using MLP, and calculate mean euclide distance from GT coordinates as supervision: { } where $P=\{(x_i, y_i)\}_{i=0}^{k}$ represent all the points in $M_{org}$, $RMSE$ on behalf of the root mean square error.